 In addition, the pediatric urologists at Children’s Health also use techniques to help hide the small incisions below the underwear line.

-What can we expect with the use of a Pediatric Robotic Assisted Laparoscopic Ureteral Reimplant?
+What can I expect before a Pediatric Robotic Assisted Laparoscopic Ureteral Reimplant?

 A robotic ureteral reimplant usually involves a one-night hospital stay.
 One small incision is made in the belly button and two small incisions are made on each side of the abdomen.
 A bladder catheter may be left overnight.